anibha88/verbose-garbanzo/README.md

 # verbose-garbanzo
-This is a sample repo for merging rails and angular app
+tell somehting.This is a sample repo for merging rails and angular app